chrysn/request-tag/draft-amsuess-core-request-tag.md

   Examples: FETCHing a complex query, POSTing one's resource list to a resource directory.

+  Integrity protection: The same Request-Tag gets set to all request blocks.
+  The server treats blocks with a different tag (eg. replays from an earlier transmission) as different operations and possibly rejects them as incomplete entities.

 * *RN*: A large request is sent in a random-access pattern, resulting in a small response(s) (typically, one response each, as the server would in that scenario send successful responses after each block or small groups of blocks.

   Examples: Storing data in a memory region of a device. (?)

+  Integrity porteciton: The client can set a Request-Tag if it wants to group operations, but there is presumably \[check!\] no correlation to protect anyway.

 * *SR*, *RR*: Large requests (sequentially or randomly requested) that have their large responses fetched in random access patterns -- these cases are